SteveMandich.com Blog Bio Evel Incarnate Back to Other Stuff Contact

 Goofy and his son Max cross paths Bigfoot on a camping trip in this animated Disney offering.
 Goofy films Bigfoot with his camcorder as the beast chases them.
 They seek refuge in their car while Bigfoot destroys the videotape.
 Bigfoot then rummages through their belongings at their campsite and gets Goofy's underwear stuck on his head.
 He listens to their Walkman and starts dances to the Bee Gees's "Stayin' Alive."
 Bigfoot spends the night sleeping on top of their car while Goofy and son remain stuck inside...
 Side note: Bigfoot didn't make it into 2000's direct-to-video sequel, An Extremely Goofy Movie.![]()

-Hunt for Bigfoot (Syndicated, 1995).
+Hunt for Bigfoot (syndicated, 1995).

 A TV documentary hosted by elderly Clu Gulager, including interviews with a psychic, anthropologists, a taxidermist and the usual witnesses and skeptics.
 It also covers a Bigfoot festival in Fouke, Arkansas, and shows scenes from The Creature from Black Lake.
 Among other clips are reenactments of Bigfoot bothering a family eating dinner and watching TV, Bigfoot stealing fruit, and Bigfoot attacking a teenage couple making out in a steamed-up parked car.
 Most memorable is graphic footage of Bigfoot's skeletal remains, with flesh rotting off the bone.![]()